What Causes White Spots on the Throat: Symptoms, and Treatment

 or peritonsillar abscess.

-Treating mononucleosis (Mono):
+Treating mononucleosis (Mono)

-Mono treatment aims to ease symptoms.
+Monotherapy aims to ease symptoms.

 Antibiotics may be necessary for secondary infections.
 Rest is essential if you